 How To Avoid Coming Unglued With Your Kids

-My son calmly told me something he was considering, and rather than responding, I reacted!
-I immediately assumed the worst, and let fear get a grip on me, and let him know that I wasn’t happy with the idea.
+My son calmly told me something he was considering.
+And rather than responding, I reacted!
+I immediately assumed the worst.
+I let fear get a grip on me, and let him know that I wasn’t happy with the idea.
 My voice got louder, my statements were forceful, and a bit on the snippy and short side!

 I basically came unglued.